lnzhaotian/BabblinGo/README.md

 	- [x] List courses: `GET /api/courses?where[status][equals]=published&locale=xx`
 	- [x] Course detail: `GET /api/courses/:id` (includes `levels`)
 	- [x] Lessons by course: `GET /api/lessons?where[course][equals]=:id&where[status][equals]=published` with optional `level` filter and `locale`
-	- [ ] Back‑compat shim: if older clients request by level slug, resolve to course+level server‑side temporarily (document and deprecate)
+	- [ ] Back‑compat shim: if older clients request by level slug, resolve to course+level server‑side temporarily (document and deprecate) *(2025‑11‑04 update: currently unnecessary because legacy data/clients were cleared ahead of launch; keep on radar if older builds resurface)*
-- Migration
+- Migration / Backfill
-	- [ ] Create a default “BabblinGo” course; backfill existing lessons with this `course` relation and appropriate `level`
+	- [x] Legacy content reset on 2025‑11‑04; all seed lessons were recreated directly against the new course schema, so no scripted migration is required
-	- [ ] Idempotent script and rollback plan; apply indexes after backfill
+	- [x] Rollback plan limited to re-importing the new seed data snapshot if needed
 - Frontend work (Expo app)
 	- [x] Refactor Home tab to list courses with cards (cover, title, optional lesson count/progress)
 	- [x] Add Course Detail screen (`/course/[courseId]`) that lists lessons; group by level if defined, otherwise flat list